Mexican twelve-string guitar: Modifications

-Remaining true to tradition, customization remains a defining characteristic of these 12-string setups.
-Contemporary customizations encompass wrapping the guitar in a fashion reminiscent of automobile aesthetics, altering pickguards, fitting specialized soundhole pick-ups, and adorning the instrument with artistic embellishments—a vibrant reflection of musicians' creative ingenuity in lieu of finding a luthier in a now rare specialty.
+Customizing the guitar on one's own is a common occurrence, and often results in visual representations of Mexican culture and tradition.
+Contemporary customizations include wrapping the guitar in a fashion reminiscent of automobile aesthetics, altering pickguards, fitting specialized soundhole pick-ups, and adorning the instrument with artistic embellishments.

 In popular culture

 Popular guitar manufacturers of 12-strings, including Takamine Guitars, Fender Guitars, C. F. Martin & Company, and Ibanez, have emerged as favored canvases for crafting requinto-style instruments.
 The most popular option by far is Takamine, with its Takamine Signature artist model for John Jorgenson, commonly referred to as "el JJ" by players, being one of the most sought-after models.
 In an interview with Takamine, Jorgenson learned the factory in Japan "couldn't build them fast enough" as they were constantly selling out.
 An iconic Regional Mexican style guitarist named Ariel Camacho used his signature 12-string with a requinto style set-up before he died young and many players favor his model in particular.

 Artists today have turned Norteño into a popular urban style, though it recently became very notable in mainstream media, not limiting itself to listeners of Mexican heritage.
 More recently, Peso Pluma made history at the 2023 VMAs as the first Regional Mexican genre artist to perform in the show's history.
 His band consisted of two guitarists, one of them playing a Mexican 12-String.

 The Company H Jimenez makes an instrument called the "Guitarra Doble" (Taylor makes a 657ce Doce Doble) which is a 12 string Guitar that's made to be strung w/ 2 sets of Extra Light Gauge (or Thinner) Strings from the ground up.